When Kids See Ghosts

 I don’t recommend putting your child to bed with an iPod or TV.
 Sleep is very important.
 People are at their most vulnerable and impressionable when they’re sleeping.
 Music has a vibration and a lot of popular music isn’t good for us.
 The message music sends goes straight to the subconscious when you sleep.
 What messages do you want your children absorbing?

 Ghosts are attracted to people who can sense them.
-They will find you wherever you go.
-I had to learn from Spirit, how to protect myself from other entities.
+They'll find you wherever you go.
+I had to learn from Spirit how to protect myself from other entities.

 You can’t sleep on your parents floor forever.
 It took a long time for me to get over my fear and let down my defensiveness enough to listen to what my Guides, Angels and (dead) Grandmother were trying to tell me.

 They taught me a way to wrap myself in light.
 The light acts as a filter so that I can create my own personal space.
 Once I got good at it 80% of the truly scary stuff went away.
 I still see people but I don’t have all the heavy icky creepy stuff going on every day.
 I can see my Guides and I can create the space to see others when I want, but everyone usually stays out of my space when I need them too.
 I know how to push them away so I feel in control.
 I just have to be consistent with my routine, especially when I'm away from home.